Mohammadamin-Barekatain/multipolar/README.md

 # Introduction

-This is a tensorflow-based implementation of our submission to ICLR 2020 titled *MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics*.
+This is a TensorFlow-based implementation of our submission to ICLR 2020 titled *MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics*.
 Here, we propose MULTIPOLAR, a transfer RL method that leverages a set of source policies collected under unknown diverse environmental dynamics to efficiently learn a target policy in another dynamics.

 This repository makes it possible to reproduce all of our experiments presented in the paper.